Hoch, Christoph

 Christoph Hoch

 Throughout all of Hoch’s vineyards, you find a mix of mustard, rye, and phacelia.
 He considers all of his parcels by four categories: dry, chalky, nutrient rich, or holds water.
 Depending on the category, he will plant the herbs and grains accordingly.
 Mustard brings sulfur to the soil, which protects the plants and transfers it naturally to the wines, so that he can use as little as possible at bottling.
 Rye brings carbon to the soil.
 He knocks it down after it has grown and it creates a natural humus.
 The carbon from the rye works with the phacelia and creates nitrogen.
-Hoch is an instructor for the wine school in Krems, specialized in teaching biodynamic farming.
+Hoch is constantly innovating and makes his own compost to use in his vineyards.
+He also works with the wine school in Krems, hosting workshops to teach about biodynamic farming.

-Total production averages 5,500 cases per year, 70% Grüner Veltliner and 25% Riesling and 5% other varieties, of which 75% are sparkling.
-His main goal is to make a wine that inspires emotion, hopefully enthusiasm for the wine itself, but he is okay with clear rejection as well.
+Christoph has mostly Grüner Veltliner planted, along with Riesling, Zweigelt, Weissburgunder, Blauer Portugesier, and Muskat Ottonel.
+He studies his terroir and after discovering the Hollenburger conglomerate is high in active limestone, giving wines with a high acidity, he had the idea to focus on sparkling wine, which represents 75% of his production.
+He doesn't simply want to make 'good' wine, his main goal is to make a wine that inspires emotion, hopefully enthusiasm for the wine itself, but he is okay with clear rejection as well.
 To do this, he wants to make wines traditionally, maximizing the terroir – this means spontaneous fermentation in wooden barrels (oak and acacia) some on the skins and some racked.
 All of the wine is aged in barrel (all used) and he treats each barrel as its own project.
-In the cellar, there are two levels: one is a bit warmer, and the wines all go through malo (naturally) and the lower cellar is cooler and the wines mostly do not go through malo.
+Hoch has six different cellars in Hollenburger for aging his wines each has it's own distinctions; one is a bit warmer, and the wines all go through malo (naturally) and other cellars are cooler and the wines mostly do not go through malo.
 Fermentations happen naturally and slowly in neutral barrels.
 He now has wine in the cellar spanning several vintages.
 He feels that limiting a wine to a single vintage does not show the best of the terroir expression and most of his wines are non-vintage, with a dominant base year and previous vintages blended in.

 BOWLER E-Zine Issue 1 | Q4 2020: Austria - Two Newbies from Hoch